Granulomatous Amebic Encephalitis

-Computed tomography (CT) or magnetic resonance imaging (MRI) and a spinal tap (lumbar puncture) are usually done.
+Computed tomography (CT) or magnetic resonance imaging (MRI) and a spinal tap (lumbar puncture) are usually done to diagnose granulomatous amebic encephalitis.
 These tests help exclude other possible causes but usually cannot confirm the diagnosis.

 Skin sores typically contain amebas and, if present, are biopsied.

-The diagnosis is often made only after death.
+Granulomatous amebic encephalitis is often diagnosed only after death.

-Doctors typically use a combination of drugs including
+Granulomatous amebic encephalitis and any skin sores are typically treated with a combination of drugs including

 and one or more of the following: